filips123/PWAsForFirefox/docs/docs/installation/native.md

 !!! tip

-    The extension should automatically display the installation instructions after installing it and accepting the licence agreement.
+    The extension should automatically display the installation instructions after installing it and accepting the license agreement.
 If it does not, you can click the extension widget to display them again.
 The extension will not work properly without the native component installed.